 Generally, the longer you plan to hold the stock, the more sense a direct purchase makes.
 Buying stocks directly makes more sense for long-term investors.

 To explain, they design drips to take advantage of a strategy known as compounding.
 Compounding means you use gains to buy more of an investment.
 For instance, compound interest means all interest goes back into the account to increase your money.
 Hence, the funds in the count and future interest gains will grow.

 A DRIP can allow you to use dividends like compound interest.
 Instead of receiving cash, the dividends buy more stock.
 Thus, you can collect more dividends because you will own more stock.
 Therefore, a DRIP can help you save for retirement by accumulating a larger portfolio.

 The greatest disadvantage to direct stock purchase programs and DRIPS is that you could make less money with such strategies.

-For instance, you will have a harder time taking advantage of opportunities like new stocks.
+For instance, you will have difficulty taking advantage of opportunities like new IPO stocks.
 Moreover, you could have a harder time getting rid of money-losing shares.

 In particular, you cannot quickly dump shares that perform poorly.
 Thus, you can lose a lot of money if you invest in the wrong stocks.

 Plus, you will miss out on the fun of trading stocks.
 If you enjoy the thrill of trading and buying new stocks, buying shares without a broker is a bad idea.